spotinst/help/src/docs/ocean/tutorials/install-network-client-v2.md

 ## Install or Update the Ocean Network Client with Terraform

 Use Terraform [Ocean Network Client module](https://registry.terraform.io/modules/spotinst/ocean-network-client/spotinst/latest) to install and manage the network client.
-To install or update to the latest network client version using Terraform, use the example below.
-Set the version to the latest Ocean network client module available in Spot terraform registry.
+Use the example below to install or update to the latest network client version using Terraform.
+Set the version to the latest Ocean network client module available in the Spot Terraform registry.

 Usage example for Ocean network client module: